The importance of crop rotation

 I know I’ve talked about this before but crop rotation is a big deal!
 It’s the best tool vegetable gardeners have to cut down on insect and disease problems.
 And it’s free, too.

-Crop rotation involves keeping records of where you grew each crop in the previous 3 to 4 years, so you can grow them in different locations.
+Crop rotation involves keeping records of where you grew each crop in the previous 3 to 4 years.
+That way, you can grow them in different locations when laying out your garden.

 Each family of plants tends to have specific insect and disease problems.
 For example, potatoes can be troubled by Colorado potato beetles and different types of blights, among other things.
 Aphids and cabbage worms seem to love members of the cabbage family.

-By rotating where you plant these families of vegetable crops, you will either eliminate — or dramatically reduce — the instances of these issues.
+Why is rotating where you plant these families of vegetable crops so helpful?
+You will either eliminate — or dramatically reduce — the instances of these issues.

 As you can see in the photos, I’ve been drawing the planting layout for this year’s garden.
 (And isn’t that an exciting thing to do in the middle of the winter?!)
 I have a binder where I keep records of the layouts from previous years, and then I start sorting out where each crop should go.